UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man at a door with a shadow figure outside and a three-step guide on what to do if targeted by a scam.

-If you suspect you are on the phone with a scammer or standing in front of an impostor, stay calm and follow these steps immediately:
+If you suspect you are on the phone with a scammer or standing in front of an impostor, you must take control of the situation to prevent financial loss.
+Stay calm and follow these steps immediately:

-1. Hang Up or Shut the Door: Do not engage, argue, or try to “outsmart” them.
-The longer you stay on the line, the more information they can gather.
+1. Hang Up or Shut the Door: Do not engage, argue, or try to “outsmart” the fraudster.
+The longer you stay on the line, the more context and information they can gather to use against you later.

-2. Verify the Status: Locate your most recent utility bill and call the customer service number listed there.
+2. Verify the Status: You must mandate checking your real utility balances independently via the official mobile app or website.
 Do not use the phone number the caller gave you.
-You can also log into your account online to check your balance.
 If you aren’t sure who your provider is, check our electric provider resources to find official contact information.

 3. Check Your Bank: If you accidentally shared any financial information or paid via credit card, contact your bank immediately to freeze your accounts.
-If you paid via gift cards or apps like Zelle, recovery may be difficult, but you should still report the fraud to the app support team and the FTC immediately.
+If you paid via gift cards or apps like Zelle, recovery is difficult, but you should report the incident to the app support team immediately to open a dispute.

 Illustration of a man on a laptop and phone, with a three-step guide on reporting utility scams to the FTC, IdentityTheft.gov, and utility companies.